Alexandr-Zaykov/CMNGA/README.md

 0) GA -> ES.
 1) BFGS post-processing of the found optima.
 Initial Hessian is approximated by the covariance matrix.
 2) Compartmentalization of the "five peaks function" and inclusion of further functions (incl.
 Rastrigin's) for further testing.
 3) Latin Hypercube Sampling to avoid "clumping".
 NOTE: There is likely no difference to absolutely random sampling.
 Or none perceived in our 2D test.
+It seems to work decently well in higher-dimensional tests (Rastrigin, etc.).
 4) Calculation of the Chi critical value.
 NOTE: The tabulation was good, but the change leaves the code a) easier to expand to higher dimensions, b) easy to switch the percentile, c) I have not found any Fortran code that would include both.
 The precision is decent enough.
 Read the comments!
 5) License text file.